-If you are looking for a specific answer you can’t find, please contact our Congressional Affairs Director, Melissa Medina, at [email protected].
+If you are looking for a specific answer you can’t find, please contact our Congressional Affairs Director, Melissa Medina.

-Q: When can my office sign up to participate?
+Q: When can my office sign up to host a Challenge?

-Please fill out this form to sign up.
+Before Sept 7th, fill out this form to sign up.
 The process should take less than five minutes.
-Please read the form carefully, as it includes important information about who should fill it out and what the next steps are.

 Q: What happens after we sign up?

-A: Our Congressional Affairs Director will be in touch.
+A: The CAC’s Congressional Affairs Director will be in touch.

 Q: What are the main challenge dates?